qua3k/qua3k.github.io/content/ungoogled.md

 With the relative ease that these settings can be changed, there are few reasons to use `ungoogled-chromium` as a main browser when Chrome can be configured similarly.

-If you do decide to use `ungoogled-chromium`, please properly build it yourself.
+If you do decide to use `ungoogled-chromium`, against the advice of this article, please properly build it yourself.